tdwg/bdq/tg2/_build_review/templates/list/bdqffdq/bdqffdq_termlist-header.md

 | rdfs:        | http://www.w3.org/2000/01/rdf-schema        |
 | skos:        | http://www.w3.org/2004/02/skos/core#        |
 | xsd:         | http://www.w3.org/2001/XMLSchema#           |

-### 1.7 Key to Vocabulary Terms

-The terminology used to describe the terms in this vocabulary follows the TDWG Standards Documentation Standard (SDS).
-Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.

-{term_key}

 ## 2 Use of Terms (normative)